danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-06-creating-hex-based-colors-in-uikit-appkit-and-swiftui.md

 #endif
 ```

-`ColorRepresentable` resolves to `NSColor` on macOS, while it resolves to `UIColor` on all other platforms.
+`ColorRepresentable` resolves to `NSColor` on macOS, and `UIColor` on all other platforms.
 The rest of our code doesn't have to know which type we really use.

 ## Adding hex support to ColorRepresentable

-With the new multi-platform `ColorRepresentable` in place, we can now extend it with a few initializers that let us create platform-specific colors with hex-based strings and integers.
+With `ColorRepresentable` in place, we can extend it with a few initializers that let us create platform-specific colors with hex-based strings and integers.

 Let's start with the integer-based initializer: